 Systemic (whole body) effects of dental problems on our dogs are numerous and at times serious.
 Dental problems in dogs, if left untreated, may affect other major organs such as the kidneys, liver, and heart.
-Read on to learn more about how dog teeth problems can adversely affect the health of your dog.

 Common canine dental problems include plaque, tartar, gingivitis and other periodontal disease.

 These problems not only cause pain and inflammation in the mouth, they can also have tremendous adverse effects on the dog's whole body.

 Particularly, it has been established in a study conducted at Purdue University that there is a direct link between canine gum and dental problems and heart disease.

 It is therefore extremely important that we give good canine dental care to our dogs and have their teeth checked by a veterinarian regularly.

 Below describes some common whole body effects of canine dental problems.

 A dog with periodontal disease is prone to develop bacterial infection.
 Bacteria from a tooth abscess, for example, can easily gain access into the blood stream.